jluo-bgl/Traffic-Sign-Recognition-with-Deep-Learning-CNN/README.md

 if you're in aws, make sure open 8888 port in your security group access public IP address  ip:8888

+Precetage of valiation data?
+20 / 30 ?
+or 200 pre class?

+Grayscale or Not?

+Image normalise -1..1, or 0..1 or 0.1 to 1

+Variable Stddev, 0.1 or 1 or 2 or ...
+mean, 0 or ...

+batch size ?

+epoch?

 ### Dependencies

 This project requires **Python 3.5** and the following Python libraries installed: